abelemlih/weather_fit/README.md

-# weatherFit: for the weather confused!
+# Weather Fit: for the weather confused!

 weatherFit is an [Ionic](https://ionicframework.com/) application that help users choose their attire for the day.
 The app generates choices for tops, bottoms, and shoes that match the weather of the day.